xinRan1/dsci510-lab1/Readme.md

 For example, in Jupyter notebook (within Mac system), we can write:
     import sys
-    sys.path.insert(0, '/Users/...')  # 'the location of our py file' ;then, write: import lab1
+    sys.path.insert(0, '/Users/...')  # the content rounded by single quotes should be the location of our py file;then, write: import lab1

 In terminal of Mac, write:
     cd /Users/.. (file's location here)